Bed Size and Sleep Quality

 Think About Future Needs

-- Will your household change soon?
+- Will your family grow?

-- Are you planning to start a family?
+- Are you planning a bedroom redesign?

 Test It Out